All All News Products Insights AI DevOps and CI/CD Community

 Step 3: Choose your tools

-Pick based on your team’s skills, time, and long-term goals.
+Choose based on skills, timeline, and long-term strategy.

-📝 Here's a list of best automated regression testing tools we've curated
+📝 Here's a curated list of the best automated regression testing tools

-There are 3 common ways to run automated tests:
+There are three common ways to run automated tests:

-• Scheduled runs: Run tests on a timer (e.g., every night).
+• Scheduled runs: Run tests on a timer (e.g., nightly).

-• CI/CD runs: Run tests automatically with each code update.
+• CI/CD runs: Trigger tests automatically on each code change.

-Decide where to run tests: local machines, mobile devices, cloud platforms, or headless browsers.
-If you can’t afford all the devices, use cloud services like Katalon TestCloud.
+Choose where to run them: local machines, real devices, cloud platforms, or headless browsers.
+If you don’t have devices, use cloud testing services like Katalon TestCloud.

 Regression testing techniques